sslebedev/CMake_templates/README.md

 This project is a storage for different project type templates using [CMake](https://cmake.org/overview/).

 ## Structure
-Repo contains dfferent project teemplates.
-They are classified using folder structure.
-Every project should be referenced from common content page _(todo: when teplates will be commented, extract content or comments from this file)_.
+The repository contains dfferent project templates.
+Foolder structure determines theirs classification.
+Every project should be referenced from common content page _(todo: extract content or comments for templates from this file)_.

-Teplate contains not only cmake files but also `mock_` files.
-They could be used for test or as an example or usage. `mock_` floders and even projects are allowed.
+A teplate contains not only cmake files but also `mock_` files.
+They could be used for test or as an example of usage. `mock_` floders and even projects are allowed.

 ## For committers